 When insurers fail to act fair and reasonable when adjusting claims or otherwise dealing with policyholders, the insurer can be liable for damages separate and apart from contract damages.
 Every insurance company owes its insured a fiduciary duty.
 This duty arises out of a number of policy considerations that include the necessity for all individuals and businesses to carry insurance coverage, the degree to which the settlement of claims are controlled by the insurer and the imbalance in bargaining power between the insured and policyholders.

-Bad faith insurance claims can be rooted in either a common law or statutory basis, and the types of conduct that can amount to bad faith include dozens upon dozens of types of conduct, such as failure to property investigate a claim, refusing to accept a reasonable settlement of a liability claim, delaying payment, declining to pay the full value of a claim and a multitude of other types of practices.
+Bad faith insurance claims can be rooted in either a common law or statutory basis, and the types of conduct that can amount to bad faith include dozens upon dozens of types of conduct, such as failure to properly investigate a claim, refusing to accept a reasonable settlement of a liability claim, delaying payment, declining to pay the full value of a claim and a multitude of other types of practices.

 The justification for bad faith claims can be understood best based on their applicability to third party liability claims, which is where the common law cause of action in Florida originated.
 The insured has virtually no involvement in adjustment of the claim.
 The insured determines the type of coverage and coverage limits.
 The insured’s only other significant role is to pay premiums.
 The entire adjustment process, litigation of the claim and settlement decisions are made by the insurance company.